-I request the common public to visit the exhibition in large numbers and share the experience gained by the visit with your friends and near ones so as to ensure better dissemination of the lofty values and exemplary ideals that Gandhiji stood for.
+request the common public to visit the exhibition in large numbers and share the experience gained by the visit with your friends and to better SO as near ones ensure dissemination of the lofty values and exemplary ideals that Gandhiji stood for.
 Let us all come together in this effort to propagate his values in society.

 I conclude by expressing my best wishes and greetings to the Regional Outreach Bureau - Chennai and congratulate them for the excellent display of exhibits for the benefit of the public.
-May this exhibition be a trend setter and the precursor for many more such exhibitions this year".
+May this exhibition be a trend setter and the precursor for many more such exhibitions this year.